proof88/PGE/PGE/docpages/menu-04-Networking.md

       // Might send nClientsCount number of MsgWpnUpdateFromServer, currently only for reloading a weapon:
       // max.
 7 * 60 = 420 PKT/s @ 60 FPS total outgoing to clients,
       // that is max 1 * 60 = 60 PKT/s @ 60 FPS to a single client.
-      // However reloading is also rate-limited by reload_time weapon cvar, that is 1500 msecs currently for both pistol and mchgun.
+      // However reloading is also rate-limited by reload_time weapon cvar (reload_time), that is 1500 msecs currently for both pistol and mchgun.
       // Thus this is not considered yet.
-Later, if per-bullet-reloadable weapons will be available, we will consider this again.
+      // In v0.2.0.0 Bazooka, the first per-bullet-reloadable weapon has become available, but its bullet reload time is 1000 msecs, thus we can still
+      // leave this out of calculations.

       // Note that if a reload_time is less than or close to tickrate, it won't be properly updated as intended.
 That is also a reason why this function
       // is not in the server tick anymore.
   }